Daniel Remeta: Murders

 On February 13, 1985, Remeta and his companions, joined by 33-year-old hitchhiker James Hunter (who allegedly helped commit the killings), committed three more murders in Kansas.

 On that day, Remeta murdered 27-year-old Larry McFarland, a gas station manager, in Grainfield, Kansas.
 Soon after the killing of McFarland, a Kansas sheriff, Ben Albright, following Remeta's car noticed something was wrong and signaled him to pull over.
 As the sheriff approached, one of Remeta's companions got out of the passenger side and shot the sheriff twice.

 Remeta and his companions then ran to a grain elevator, where they kidnapped two men, 29-year-old John Schroeder and 55-year-old Glenn Moore, and stole their truck.
 Shortly after, after reaching a dirt road in Colby, Kansas, both men were made to lie down and were fatally shot execution-style in the back of the head with the same .357 Magnum.

 After the double murder, the Kansas authorities tracked down the group and chased the stolen truck into a farmyard within Atwood, where a shootout occurred.
-In this exchange of gunfire, one of Remeta's companions, Walter, was killed, and both Dunn and Remeta were wounded.
+In this exchange of gunfire, one of Remeta's companions, Walter, was shot in the forehead and killed by Colby Police Reserve Officer Kenneth Dible (riding in a patrol car driven by Sgt.
+Dennis Brown), and both Dunn and Remeta were wounded in the arm and buttocks respectively by Kansas Highway Patrol Trooper Mark Conboy and Colby Police Officer Mark Eibert.
 Remeta, Dunn and Hunter were subsequently arrested and gradually, the investigations into the Kansas murders led to the revelation of Remeta's other murders in Florida and Arkansas, and the possible involvement of Remeta and his cohorts in other robberies in several states like Michigan, Florida, Georgia, Louisiana, Arkansas.

 In response to Remeta's murder spree, many locals in the Kansas area were shocked and outraged at the murderous violence unleashed in their community.
 Walter's mother was shocked at the news of her son's involvement in the murders, stating that they never raised him to be a killer.
 Remeta's mother was similarly shocked and devastated by her son's crimes, and she reportedly offered condolences and remorse for her son's atrocities.